President Emeritus James Duderstadt dies at age 81

 “My interest has always been in building things — theories, projects.
 If you’re interested in building things, you eventually get interested in building organizations,” Duderstadt told an Ann Arbor News reporter in 1985.

 His skill in leading one of the world’s great research universities was rooted in a simple Midwestern upbringing.
 Duderstadt was born Dec.
-5, 1942, in Fort Madison, Iowa, and was raised in the small, German farming community of Carrollton, Mo., where he was an all-A’s student, played varsity football, basketball and baseball, and was a member of the track team.
+5, 1942, in Fort Madison, Iowa, and was raised in the small, German farming community of Carrollton, Missouri, where he was an all-A’s student, played varsity football, basketball and baseball, and was a member of the track team.

 President Emeritus James J. Duderstadt and his wife, Anne, at the March 19, 2004, ceremony celebrating the naming of the James and Anne Duderstadt Center on North Campus.
 (Photo by Paul Jaronski, Michigan Photography)